markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 ## OPPONENT THREE: BEAT THE LINES

-In the fifty years of playing, teaching, and coaching tennis
+In the fifty years of playing, teaching, and coaching tennis players often comment they have worked diligently on their strokes but don't seem to be able to control the ball by frequently hitting the ball either long or wide of the court.

 * Beginner low smooth follow through
 * Advanced Player Topspin